 Immunization

-Staff members, including substitutes, student teachers and volunteers, are encouraged to complete an mmunization istory form to be placed on file at the district office.
+Staff members, including substitutes, student teachers, and volunteers, are encouraged to complete an immunization history form to be placed on file at the district office.
 In the event of an outbreak of a vaccine-preventable disease in a school, the local health officer has the authority to exclude all susceptible persons, including school staff.
-This authority would likely be exercised in the event of one or more cases of measles or rubella within the school.
 Susceptible, as related to measles, means any staff member born after January 1, 1957 who does not have documented evidence of immunity.

 A staff member who is excluded is not eligible to receive sick leave benefits unless he/she is ill or physically disabled or is otherwise provided for in the collective bargaining agreement.